Flunking Democracy

 Below are some questions you can use from the ECS Guidebook of Six Proven Practices of Effective Civics Education.

-Tips to Start the Conversation
+Tips to start the conversation

 1. Are students participating in school governance?